 Medicare Advantage plans have new benefits as well as a new enrollment period.
 There are also a few new updates that have been made to Original Medicare in 2019, too.
 Below are a few updates to Medicare you should be aware of.

-Medicare Advantage Updates in 2019
+Medicare Advantage Updates

 With the influx of Medicare Advantage plans in 2019 came a few new benefits.
 The Centers for Medicare and Medicaid Services (CMS) has updated the type of non-Medicare-covered benefits that Medicare Advantage plans are allowed to offer.

 Medicare Advantage plans, also known as Part C, can offer a few benefits that Original Medicare doesn’t cover.
-Some examples of these benefits are drug, dental, hearing, vision, and foreign travel emergency.
+Some examples of these benefits are drug, dental, hearing, vision, and foreign travel emergencies.
 Now Medicare Advantage plans are also allowed to offer telemedicine and home health care benefits.

 Home health care includes some help with activities of daily living, also called custodial care.
 Custodial care consists of a trained professional helping you with things like getting dressed, eating, and going to the restroom.
 Having access to benefits like these is really important if you want to live safely at home by yourself in retirement.